Tell Me Why (Spice Girls song): Background

-After the Spice Girls released "Goodbye" as their first single without member Geri Halliwell in 1998, the group took a break and came back to a recording studio in mid-1999, when Rodney Jerkins signed up to give their then-upcoming new album a tougher sound.
-Jerkins said, "I went out to dinner with a couple of the Spice Girls about a month and a half ago and they told me that they want me to, you know, do some work on their album, so I'm planning on going to London at the end of January, early February to work on the album, so it should be cool.
-I'm ready for it", adding that he hoped to bring an "urban, danceable" feel to the project: "It will still have a pop appeal, but the beats will be a little harder".
+After the Spice Girls released "Goodbye" as their first single without member Geri Halliwell in December 1998, the group took a break.
+In mid-1999, they began working on their third studio album and for the first time worked with producer Rodney Jerkins.
+Jerkins said that he hoped to bring an "urban, danceable" feel to the project: "It will still have a pop appeal, but the beats will be a little harder".

 Release

-"Tell Me Why" was released in December 2000 as one of the three songs picked as promotional singles from the Spice Girls' third studio album, along with "If You Wanna Have Some Fun" and "Weekend Love".
-In January 2001, Virgin Records commissioned several remixes for the song including remixes from Thunderpuss and Jonathan Peters.
-The remixes for the proposed second single of Forever were not commercially released due to the "disappointing" sales of the parent album.
-While the planned single release of the song was scrapped.
+"Tell Me Why" was released in December 2000 as one of the three songs released as promotional singles from the Spice Girls' third studio album Forever, along with "If You Wanna Have Some Fun" and "Weekend Love".
+In January 2001, Virgin Records issued a promotional disc featuring remixes of the song by Thunderpuss and Jonathan Peters.
+The single and its remixes were not commercially released due to the "disappointing" sales of the parent album.
+In the summer of 2001, a promotional single featuring the remixes was released in Australia as a competition prize in a cross-promotion with TV Hits Magazine.

-"Tell Me Why" (Jonathan Peters edit) would later be commercially released as a bonus track in November 2007, on the deluxe edition of the group's Greatest Hits album.
+Jonathan Peters' edit of "Tell Me Why" would later be commercially released in November 2007 as a bonus track and the seventeenth song on the deluxe edition of the group's Greatest Hits album.

-The song was performed in the 2012–13 jukebox musical Viva Forever!, which is based on the songs of the Spice Girls.
+The song was performed in the 2012–13 jukebox musical Viva Forever!, which was based on the songs of the Spice Girls.

 Composition

-"Tell Me Why" was written by the members of the group Victoria Beckham, Melanie Brown and Emma Bunton, along with Rodney Jerkins, LaShawn Daniels, Fred Jerkins III and Mischke Butler, while production was handled by Jerkins and Daniels.
+"Tell Me Why" was written by the members of the group Victoria Beckham, Melanie Brown and Emma Bunton, along with Rodney Jerkins, LaShawn Daniels, Fred Jerkins III and Mischke Butler.
+The production was handled by Jerkins and Daniels.
 The song is one of the three Spice Girls album tracks that Melanie C didn't receive a writing credit.
 It is described as a "sparse, uptempo slice of R&B, flecked with chattering electronics" by Alexis Petridis by The Guardian.
-In March 2019, Bunton stated that the song was about Geri Halliwell adding "we were writing songs, we were being very honest and open."
+In March 2019, Bunton stated that the song was about fellow Spice Girls member – Geri Halliwell, adding "we were writing songs, we were being very honest and open."

 Critical response

 James Hunter of Rolling Stone called the song as a "silky, spiky danceability" track.
-Anne T. Donahue of Vulture criticized the song and described it as attempt of the Spice Girls at throwing "shade" at Geri Halliwell who was a former group member at the time.
+Anne T. Donahue of Vulture criticized the song and described it as attempt of the Spice Girls at throwing "shade" at Geri Halliwell, a former group member at the time.
 J.D.
 Considine of The Baltimore Sun described the track as an "itchy, keyboard-driven pulse."
 Dorian S. Ham of The Lantern called the song as a "right tune with its jerky guitar driven beat", and describing it as a "fairly entertaining imitation" of an upbeat Mariah Carey song.